swcarpentry/r-novice-inflammation/_episodes/01-starting-with-data.md

 > ## Subsetting More Data
 >
 > Suppose you want to determine the maximum inflammation for patient 5 across days three to seven.
-> To do this you would extract the relevant slice from the data frame and calculate the maximum value.
+> To do this you would extract the relevant subset from the data frame and calculate the maximum value.
 > Which of the following lines of R code gives the correct answer?
 >
 > 1. `max(dat[5, ])`